🔥🔥Impassioned Marketer

 Upon arrival at the ER at Cohen's Children's hospital, he insisted that it was me he wanted to accompany him inside.
 They only allowed one parent because of the COVID quarantine measures in place, and my boys and I are very close.

 In the next few hours all of my worst nightmares would unfold.
-I thought at worst he was anemic, I never expected what was about to happen.
+I thought at worst he would turn out to be anemic.
+I never expected what was about to happen.

 I am strong but not afraid to show emotion.
 I had a meltdown, and thankfully while I was in the hallway Sully had fallen asleep.
 Throughout the course of the night and next morning the updates and blood results got worse.